-The trim was utilitarian as station wagons were for the most part considered to be cargo haulers rather than passenger vehicles, and the back seats were essentially jump seats for occasional trips, designed with little attention to comfort during long road journeys as they were folded down most of the time anyway.
+The trim was very utilitarian as station wagons were for the most part considered to be cargo haulers rather than passenger vehicles, and the back seats were essentially jump seats for occasional trips, designed with little attention to comfort during long road journeys as they were folded down most of the time anyway.

 Dashboard was now hard molded plastic, with a center console.
 Instruments and controls were radically improved.
 The only common part shared with the old style dashboard were the push-pull type switches and knobs.